alexsieusahai/bitGun/README.md

 ## to eventually do
 - instead of grabbing just problem, grab problem and statistics so you could search for instance, B difficulty problems sorted in descending order
+- build something to move solutions of a list of files with some naming scheme (like `913a.cpp` or `modularExponentiation.cpp`, for instance) to the bitGun directory